 FlyOver Las Vegas currently houses two identical 40-seat theaters, each with a 52.5 foot diameter dome screen and its own preshow rooms, with space to add a third.
 It is also showing the film from the Iceland location and double feature tickets are available.
 According to Adams, the two theaters at FlyOver Las Vegas and the retrofit of the existing spaces cost $45 million in all.

-Kevin Murphy talked about technical goals, challenges and solutions in providing AV integration for the ride auditoriums.
+KLT’s Kevin Murphy talked about technical goals, challenges and solutions in providing AV integration for the ride auditoriums.
 “We have high standards of quality.
-Vegas was our second FlyOver attraction after Iceland, and the AV design went through y iterations When it comes to equipment, we are agnostic – we choose what’s right for the project.
+Vegas was our second FlyOver attraction after Iceland, and the AV design went through many iterations and changes in conversation with Rick, Eric and the team.
+When it comes to equipment, we are agnostic – we choose what’s right for the project.
 We chose three Christie D4K40 projectors for each theater for this project because they have the right reliability, light output, color gamut, and lenses we were looking for.
-A primary goal is to ensure that every gets the best seat in the .’
+A primary goal is to ensure that every guest gets the ‘best seat in the house.’
 We had to take into consideration the projection angles, the screen shape, and the brightness.
-In the end, if we’ve done our job right, the guest receives the best audiovisual experience, but doesn’t notice the audiovisual equipment.” built its show control and blending software for the projection and audio off of Brainsalt’s BSM 4K media servers.
+In the end, if we’ve done our job right, the guest receives the best audiovisual experience, but doesn’t notice the audiovisual equipment.”
+KLT built its show control and blending software for the projection and audio off of Brainsalt’s BSM 4K media servers.

-The FlyOver Las Vegas flying theater features a .1 sound system, specified and installed by , consisting of five top, five middle, and two bottom speakers behind the screen, combined with subwoofers two speakers behind each seat
+The FlyOver Las Vegas flying theater features a 15.1 sound system, specified and installed by KLT, consisting of five top, five middle, three lower middle and two bottom speakers all behind the screen, combined with four subwoofers all from JBL.
+Brogent added two speakers behind each seat during the ride build.

 Fly like a bird